mimium-org/mimium-web/content/en/docs/Users Guide/Language Specification/syntax-semantics.en.md

 In mimium, you can use the pipe operator `|>` to rewrite nested function calls like `a(b(c(d)))` as `d |> c |> b |> a`.

-{{< alert color="warning">}}
+> [!WARN]
-*Currently, the pipe operator can only be used with functions that have a single parameter.
+> *Currently, the pipe operator can only be used with functions that have a single parameter.
 It will be possible to use it in functions with more than one parameter by automatically expanding the tuple type value with a feature such as the parameter pack.*
-{{< /alert >}}

 ### Looping by recursion